Minimal Surfaces in Hyperbolic 3-manifolds

 Let $M$ be a complete hyperbolic $3$-manifold with infinite volume.
 Let $\C_M$ be a {\em compact core} of $M$.
 In particular, $\C_M$ is a compact codimension-$0$ subset of $M$ where $M$ is homeomorphic to interior of $X$.
 Then assuming no cusps, $M-\C_M=\bigcup_{i=1}^N \E_i$ where $\E_i\simeq S_i\times(0,\infty)$ for some component $S_i$ of $\partial \C_M$ which is a closed surface of genus $\geq 2$ \cite{Ag,CG}.
 Here, we call $\E_i$ {\em an end of $M$} (See Figure \ref{endsfig}).
 The geometry of the ends $\{\E_1, \E_2,...,\E_n\}$ describes how complicated the manifold $M$ is.
-Note that throughout the paper, if $M$ has cusps, we will not treat the cusp regions as an end of $M$, but we will call them cusps.
+Note that throughout the paper, if $M$ has cusps, we do not treat the cusp regions as an end of $M$, but we call them cusps.

-An end $\E_i$ is {\em geometrically finite end}, if we can take the boundary component $S_i\subset \partial \C_M$ convex, i.e. $\C_M$ is in the convex side of $S_i$.
-Geometrically finite ends has very simple geometry, which can be foliated by equidistant surfaces to $S_i$.
+An end $\E_i$ is {\em geometrically finite end} if we can take the boundary component $S_i\subset \partial \C_M$ convex, i.e. $\C_M$ is in the convex side of $S_i$.
+Geometrically finite ends have very simple geometry, which can be foliated by equidistant surfaces to $S_i$.
 In particular, if $S^t_i$ is the $t$-equidistant surface to $S_i$ in $\E_i$, then $\{S^t_i\}$ foliates $\E_i$ where $S^t_i$ is a convex surface whose area is increasing exponentially in $t$.